AnuragAnalog/Machine-Learning-in-Finance/stock-price-prediction/README.md

 source .bashrc
 ```

+## Notebooks

+### Predicting Stock Direction

+Predicting wheather the price of the stock will be more or less than the previous day's closing price using Logistic Regression

 ## Models
 when deciding which model is best, acf plot gives information about MA part, and pacf(partial autocorrelation function) gives info about AR part.